scalameta/metals/website/blog/2023-03-02-aluminium.md

 This cool improvement was added by [jkciesluk](https://github.com/jkciesluk).

-## Fallback to symbol search
+## Fallback to symbol search for code navigation

 Metals uses both global semanticdb indexes as well as the compiler itself to find the definition of any symbol.
-However, whenever workspace had problems with compilation both those methods could have failed to actually find that definition.
-Instead of giving up, since Metals indexes all the names of types, methods etc.m we will try to find the symbol by name within the user's workspace.
+However, whenever your workspace had problems with compilation both those methods could have failed to actually find that definition.
+Instead of giving up, since Metals indexes all the names of types, methods etc. we will try to find the symbol by name within the user's workspace.

 This heuristic might sometimes offer false positives, but it's much more useful than being left with no definition location at all.
 We will continue to improve those heuristics to make sure that the number of false positives is reduced.

-## Adds details to github issue
+## Automatically add details to github issue

 Thanks to [kasiaMarek](https://github.com/kasiaMarek) whenever users open an issue from the Metals tree view or via the `open-new-github-issue` command, the